Pejepscot: Native Americans

 Before the European colonization of the Americas, Pejepscot was inhabited by the Wabanaki Native Americans.
-The word Pejepscot has its roots in the Wabanaki language, and has different translations (long, rocky rapids part and crooked like a diving snake).
+The word Pejepscot has its roots in the Wabanaki language and has different translations (long, rocky rapids part and crooked like a diving snake).
 This area refers to a specific section of the Androscoggin River, the major waterway and lifeblood for all that inhabited the region.

-Pejepscot is the current towns of Brunswick, Topsham and Harpswell, Maine in Sagadahoc and Cumberland counties.
+Pejepscot is the current towns of Brunswick, Topsham, and Harpswell, Maine, in Sagadahoc and Cumberland counties.

 Colonization

 in the year 1620, a charter was granted by King James II of England to forty noblemen, knights, and gentlemen, calling themselves the Plymouth Company.
 Their territory extended from the fourteenth to the forty-eighth parallel of latitude, and from sea to sea.

 Arriving in 1628, the first permanent European settler in Pejepscot was Thomas Purchase from Dorchester, Dorset England.
 On June 16, 1632, the Plymouth Company granted a patent to Purchase and his brother in-law George Way for the lands at Pejepscot, in the current towns of Brunswick, Topsham and Harpswell Maine.
 Purchase settled at Pejepscot Falls adjacent to the Site of Fort Andross.

 In the proceedings of the Plymouth Council in England, the following minutes were entered:

 On August 22, 1639, purchase made a legal agreement with John Winthrop, Governor of Massachusetts, placing his land under the jurisdiction of that colony.
-This was a right to jurisdiction only, and not the soil.
+This was a right to the jurisdiction only and not the soil.